Have you missed a payment?

 A variety of factors determine your credit score.
 However, some things have little impact, such as:

-Factors such as your salary or income, whether from employment or Universal Credit, do not affect your credit score.
+Factors such as your salary or income, whether from employment or Universal Credit, do not affect your credit score, however, lenders do factor these in when you apply for credit.

 If you're struggling to make payments, talking to your lender about potential difficulties or arranging an alternative payment plan won't directly impact your credit score.
 However, missing a payment will.
 It's best to reach out to your lender before missing a payment, as they may be able to offer a temporary payment arrangement or alternative plan, helping you avoid damage to your credit score.